 Creates instructions for the maintenance and use of outdoor space and its structures, taking into account the requirements and instructions of the manufacturers of products and materials.

-7. Conducts expert assessments of landscape architecture projects and audits of solutions for landscape architecture, incl. outdoor space of high public interest and its structures and plans.
+7. Conducts expert assessments of landscape architecture projects and audits of solutions for landscape architecture, not including outdoor space of high public interest or its structures or plans.